Aspidotis

 Aspidotis is a small genus of leptosporangiate ferns known commonly as laceferns.
 Most species are native to slopes, ridges, and rocky outcroppings, primarily in California and Mexico, although one species included in the genus by some authorities is widely distributed in eastern Africa.

 Description

-Members of Aspidotis are small ferns, with shiny, tufted fronds generally less than 35 centimeters long (although A. schimperi may be larger).
+Members of Aspidotis are small ferns, with shiny, tufted fronds generally less than 35 centimeters long.
 Fertile leaves have false indusia formed by the leaves' inrolled margins, which partially conceal the spore-bearing sori.

 Taxonomy

 The taxonomy of laceferns has been considerably refined since they were first described in the late 1800s.
 Species currently placed in Aspidotis were originally assigned to a section of Hypolepis, then to Cheilanthes.
 David Lellinger established Aspidotis as a distinct genus based on characteristic features of its false indusia and its leaves, including their shiny surface, although as late as the 1990 publication of the Kubitzki system, these ferns were sometimes still included in Cheilanthes.